MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/text.md

 - `Width` = 664.8214
 - `Height` = 88;

 Keep in mind that the X and Y coordinates you pass to the `DrawText` method specify the left side of the text at the baseline.
 The `Top` value indicates that the text extends 68 pixels above that baseline and (subtracting 68 it from 88) 20 pixels below the baseline.
-The `Left` value of 6 indicates that the text begins 6 pixels to the right of the X value in the `DrawText` call.
+The `Left` value of 6 indicates that the text begins six pixels to the right of the X value in the `DrawText` call.
 This allows for normal inter-character spacing.
 If you want to display the text snugly in the upper-left corner of the display, pass the negatives of these `Left` and `Top` values as the X and Y coordinates of `DrawText`, in this example, &ndash;6 and 68.

 The `SKRect` structure defines several handy properties and methods, some of which are used in the remainder of the `PaintSurface` handler.
 The `MidX` and `MidY` values indicate the coordinates of the center of the rectangle.
 (In the iPhone 7 example, those values are 338.4107 and &ndash;24.)
 The following code uses these values for the easiest calculation of coordinates to center text on the display: